-- The incidence of some cancers, including cancer of the thyroid, liver and intrahepatic bile duct, melanoma, myeloma, and leukemia, has been increasing at more than 1% per year, whereas the incidence of other cancers, including testicular, oral cancers, and adenocarcinoma of the esophagus, are increasing at less than 1% per year.
-For some cancers, e.g., thyroid cancer, the increase is associated with the earlier detection of thyroid tumors, some of which may prove to be relatively indolent. - Breast cancer incidence rates among women have been slowly increasing since 2004.
+• The incidence of some cancers, including cancer of the thyroid, liver and intrahepatic bile duct, melanoma, and myeloma has been increasing at more than 1% per year, whereas breast, testicular, and oral cancers, leukemia, and adenocarcinoma of the esophagus, are increasing at a slower, but still statistically significant rate.
+For some cancers, e.g., thyroid cancer, the increase is associated with the earlier detection of thyroid tumors, some of which may prove to be relatively indolent.

-- Estimates of national expenditures for cancer care in 2017 for the top five cancer sites were \$19.3, \$16.3, \$14.8, \$14.3, and \$13.9 billion for female breast, colorectal, prostate, lymphoma, and lung, respectively.
+- Estimates of national expenditures for cancer care in 2018 for the top five cancer sites were \$19.7, \$16.6, \$15.3, \$14.6, and \$14.2 billion for female breast, colorectal, prostate, lymphoma, and lung, respectively.
 Even for patients with health insurance, out-of-pocket costs for cancer care often pose a significant financial burden.
-As the US population ages and newer technologies and treatments become available, national expenditures for cancer will continue to rise, and cancer costs may increase at a faster rate than overall medical expenditures. - Unexplained cancer-related disparities remain among population subgroups.
-For example, although there have been improvements in overall 5-year survival for both black and white women, a disparity of almost 10 percentage points has persisted.
-The 5-year relative survival for women diagnosed with cancer in 2008 was 80.9% for blacks and 89.2% for whites. - A growing proportion of cancer survivors aged 20 and older are obese.
-Efforts are needed to help cancer survivors adopt or maintain a healthy lifestyle after cancer, which has the potential to reduce both cancer- and non-cancer-related morbidity. - The proportion of adult cancer survivors who are obese has been rising and is now 31%.
-The proportion of obese cancer survivors is now greater than the Healthy people 2020 goal of 30.5%, and is slightly above the rate in the rate of obesity in the overall adult population.
+As the U.S. population ages and newer technologies and treatments become available, national expenditures for cancer will continue to rise, and cancer costs may increase at a faster rate than overall medical expenditures. - The proportion of adult cancer survivors who are obese has been rising and is now 32.6%, exceeding the Healthy People 2020 target of 30.5% for all adults.
+Efforts are needed to help cancer survivors adopt or maintain a healthy lifestyle after cancer, which has the potential to reduce both cancer-and non-cancer-related morbidity.